 What Is HLS?

-HTTP Live Streaming (HLS) is an adaptive bitrate streaming protocol developed by Apple and introduced in 2009.
-Built on standard HTTP transport, it splits a video stream into small TS segments, indexed and managed via an M3U8 playlist.
+HTTP Live Streaming (HLS) is an adaptive bitrate streaming protocol introduced by Apple in 2009.
+Built on standard HTTP, it has become the dominant standard for internet video delivery.
+Netflix, YouTube, and virtually every major streaming platform use HLS.

-- Master Playlist: Lists all available bitrate variants
+- Master Playlist: Lists all available quality levels, each pointing to a separate media playlist

-- Media Playlist: Lists the actual segment URLs for a specific quality
+- Media Playlist: Lists the actual .ts segment URLs for one specific quality level

 Master Playlist Example